 Select the image and open the “SD Card” menu.
 Select the microSD card you have inserted, and click “WRITE”.
 Then just sit back and wait for the magic to happen… (This magic might take a few minutes).

 Now you have your Ubuntu SD card.
 Before going on, make sure your Pi is off and insert this SD card.
 This is what the Pi uses to load all the software you’re about to use.

 Boot your Desktop

-Ensure your HDMI screen and a USB keyboard are plugged in before powering the Pi.
+Now, ensure your HDMI screen and a USB keyboard are plugged in before plugging in and powering on the Raspberry Pi.
 You will be able to see the boot process on screen and, eventually, the first run wizard.

 First, set your language:

 Then set your keyboard layout.
 For British vs American keyboards you can use the ‘@’ and ‘ “ ‘ keys to check that they are in the right place for you.

 Now pick yourself a timezone.
 This is used to give you the correct time and so it knows when to change for the summer:

 Once that’s sorted we ask you to set up a user and set a password: